-2. A student who wishes to challenge a failing grade of his/her End of Module Examination or major Course Work which values at least 40% of the total assessment of the course, should complete and submit the Student Grade Query/Review/Remark Form to the Programme Coordinator / Officer or Campus Manager.
+85. A student who wishes to challenge a failing grade of his/her End of Module Examination or major Course Work which values at least 60% or (60% and over) of the total assessment of the course, should complete and submit the Student Grade Query/Review/Re-mark Form to the Programme Coordinator /Officer or Campus Manager.
 This form should be submitted within two (2) weeks of the posting of the grades.
-Posting of grades refers to the date the institution publishes the grades as finalized.
+Posting of grades refers to the date the Institution publishes the grades as finalised.

-In submitting the Student Review/Remark Form the student may request:
+In submitting the Student Review/Re-mark Form the student may request: